iewaij/code-examples/README.md

 Generate sentences based on the N-gram model.
 Details behind N-gram model are expained in [my blog](http://lijiawei.cc/2017/03/14/N-gram/) in Chinese.

 ## Naive-bayes
-Determine whether the input Chinese sentence is positive or negative based on naive bayes algorithm.
+Determine whether input sentence is positive or negative based on naive bayes algorithm.

 ## Gradient-descent
 Linear regression based on gradient descent algorithm.